2020 Hampton Street 1st Floor

 Trenholm Acres and Newcastle Neighborhoods

-Eligibility for the program is for commercial businesses fronting Shakespeare Road from the 5500 block to the 6300 block (properties Fontaine Road and Humprey Drive) and commercial businesses fronting Parklane Road from the 7300 block to the 7400 block (Moonglo Circle to I-20).
-The target area is within the Trenholm Acreas/Newcastle Neighborhoods Master Plan, adopted by Richland County Council in 2010.
+Eligibility for the program is for commercial businesses fronting Shakespeare Road from the 5500 block to the 6300 block (properties Fontaine Road and Humphrey Drive) and commercial businesses fronting Parklane Road from the 7300 block to the 7400 block (Moonglo Circle to I-20).
+The target area is within the Trenholm Acres/Newcastle Neighborhoods Master Plan, adopted by Richland County Council in 2010.

 Applicants must be either the owner or tenant of a commercial, retail, or professional business/property with a current structure.
 If you are a tenant, a copy of the lease along with a Letter of Agency must be signed by the owner of the building with approval for exterior improvements to be completed.
 Applicants of multiple buildings/businesses may receive funding for more than one building/business, though they must complete separate applications for each.
 Likewise, all applicants must be currently registered and licensed with the Richland County Business Service Center with all County taxes up to date.

 The program allows for any combination of eligible improvement elements including, but not limited to:

 - Exterior signs